 Presbyterian College is an academic community committed to the goal of educating men and women to become responsible citizens and leaders in society.
 The College aims to develop individual excellence and to prepare students for life during and after college.
 Campus Life, Campus Police, and Counseling Services all provide educational programs.
 PC is committed to having a campus environment that will neither tolerate nor condone sexual violence.

 The Campus Police Department staff is available on a 24-hour basis to receive and investigate reports of rape and sexual assault, assist and accompany a victim in securing medical attention, participate in evidence preservation and collection, conduct investigations, and inform the victim of legal and administrative options both on and off-campus.

 What to do if you are a victim of sexual violence:

 - Get medical attention.
 A physical examination will help to assure that any injuries will be identified and treated and that sexually transmitted disease testing will be provided and followed up.

 - Report the crime.
-The decision to report is the victim’s.
-There are several ways to take action, criminal prosecution or through the college’s disciplinary system or both.
-Contact the Campus Police or Vice President for Student Services.
+The decision to report is the victim’s decision only.
+There are several ways to take action, criminal prosecution, or through the College’s disciplinary system or both.
+Contact the Campus Police or Vice President of Campus Life.

 - Seek counseling.
 Support through a trained counselor can help the victim understand and work through the trauma.

-- The Office of Student Services is responsible for college disciplinary procedures following a report of rape or sexual assault between students.
-Both accuser and accused are entitled to have an advisor present at all hearings and proceedings.
+- The Office of Campus Life is responsible for college disciplinary procedures following a report of rape or sexual assault between students.
+Both the accuser and accused are entitled to have an advisor present at all hearings and proceedings.
 Both parties shall be informed of the outcome of any disciplinary hearing.
-Possible sanctions for being found guilty include but are not limited to, expulsion, probation, counseling and other sanctions as deemed appropriate by the hearing body.
+Possible sanctions for being found guilty include but are not limited to, expulsion, probation, counseling, and other sanctions as deemed appropriate by the hearing body.
 The victim’s academic and living situation will be changed upon request if reasonably available.